xitonix/xv/README.md

 **Notes**
 - `enc` command will be executed by default if not set explicitly.
-- If encoder/decoder is not specified explicitly, `base 64` will be selected by default.
+- If encoding is not specified explicitly, `base 64` will be selected by default.